RoboCup-SPL/GameController/README.md

 - The qibuild file for libgamectrl is untested.

 - The alignment of button labels is bad if the buttons are small.

+- Too many colors and buttons - too little keys (not enough shortcuts for all operations)

 - On Windows, Swing windows are only displayed correctly scaled on HiDPI displays if Java 9 is used.